Pharmaceuticals have their place, but try these four easy ways to raise your serotonin level naturally.

 Yoga has the added benefits of breathwork and meditation, and many find it a peaceful exercise activity to start or finish the day.

-Bright light lifts your mood
+Bright light lifts your mood and naturally increases serotonin.

 Seasonal worsening of psychiatric symptoms has been described for several mental health issues, including mood and anxiety disorders.
 There is a clear link between seasonal affective disorder (SAD) and serotonin.